The Spheres Dataset: Multitrack Orchestral Recordings for Music Source Separation and Information Retrieval: Introduction

 However, music source separation in the orchestral domain has received significantly less attention compared to popular music and the several approaches that have been presented \cite{Miron2017Monaural, Slizovskaia2021, ozer2024source} suffer challenges such as: (i) Limited availability of datasets suitable for training deep learning models. (ii) Classical ensembles typically feature a greater number of instruments. (iii) Certain instruments within an ensemble possess similar timbral characteristics, making them more difficult to differentiate (e.g., violin and viola). (iv) Recordings are commonly captured with all musicians performing together in the same space, introducing room acoustics into the audio signals.

 Training supervised source separation models requires clean, isolated source tracks to serve as ground truth during learning.
 However, acquiring such recordings for orchestral or ensemble music presents substantial challenges.
 Unlike popular music, where individual performers can be recorded separately using a metronome or backing track, classical ensembles are typically recorded as a group in a single take to preserve natural synchronization and enable joint musical expression.
 This practice, rooted in the inherently collective nature of rehearsals and performances, leads to recordings that contain significant bleed from other instruments even when each instrument is close miked.
 Moreover, the large number of instruments involved in orchestral settings makes isolated, instrument-by-instrument recording both logistically complex and musically unnatural.
 In fact, several limited databases of real-world recordings have been developed for classical ensembles (see \cite{Garcia2025} for a detailed overview).
 Small-ensemble efforts include the TRIOS dataset \cite{TriosDataset}, which provides bleed-free separated tracks for chamber music trios, and the Bach10 dataset \cite{BachChorals}, which offers bleed-free signals of four-part chorales recorded with musicians in isolation.
 The URMP dataset \cite{URMPdataset} features 44 pieces for small ensembles (2 to 5 instruments) created from individually recorded but temporally aligned performances.
+Similarly, the ChoraleBricks dataset \cite{Balke_ChoraleBricks_TISMIR} provides a modular framework of ten four-part chorales, where various wind instruments were recorded in isolation to allow for the flexible synthesis of ensembles with different instrumentations.
 For larger orchestral material, the Aalto Anechoic Orchestra dataset \cite{Anechoicdataset} provides approximately 10 minutes of anechoic recordings of individual instruments.
 More recently, the Operation Beethoven project \cite{OperationBeethovenB} released around 10 minutes of bleed-free isolated recordings of orchestral sections, captured in a concert hall to preserve natural reverberation.

 Unfortunately, the scarcity of suitable training material has significantly constrained progress in supervised source separation research for classical music.
 To mitigate this, current systems rely on data augmentation or are trained on synthesized audio and subsequently evaluated on real recordings.